sancovp/the_sanctuary_system/README.md

 # 🌥️🐲 T.H.E.
 S.A.N.C.T.U.A.R.Y.
 S.Y.S.T.E.M. 🐲☀️

-## A New Type of AI AGENT ENABLED INFINITE STORY and RPG.
+## A New Type of AI-ENABLED INFINITE STORY and RPG.

 #### AiRT in the Medium of Meanings - Using Collaborative, Directed <AI|Human> Hallucinations and Reasoning by Analogy to Write Living Stories That Map To Reality Through The Thoughts and Actions of Intelligent Agents!